 “I don’t remember exactly the first time I met Mr. de la Renta.
 But I do remember the first dress I borrowed from him: from spring 2000, it was look 67.
 I had been asked to do an event for Sex and the City,” she recalls.
 “And I remember the first time I was invited to Mr. de la Renta’s office and asked if he might build a dress for me for the 2000 Emmys.
 It turned out to be a pink dress with a feathered skirt that people had a lot of opinions about — mostly because I tied a big piece of tulle on my arm.”

-her fashion world would never be the same for de la Renta’s creations became glorious thrills in her life.
+From those beginning moments, Parker knew things in her fashion world would never be the same for de la Renta’s creations became glorious thrills in her life.

 “It was always a momentous occasion in my life when he would build a dress for me — for the Emmys, the Met Ball, for my 40th birthday at the Plaza.
 [And] when Fashion’s Night Out started happening in 2009, I spent all those nights with Mr. de la Renta in his store on Madison, and it was a real honor.”